 On Friday, Thigpen appeared in Central District Court.
 The DA’s Office asked that $2,000 bail be set based on the teen’s ties to New York and his alleged mental health issues.

-Attorney Robert D. Sullivan Jr., who represented Thigpen pro bono for the arraignment, successfully argued that Thig pen should be released on personal recognizance since he had no
+Attorney Robert D. Sullivan Jr., who represented Thigpen pro bono for the arraignment, successfully argued that Thig pen should be released on personal recognizance since he had no history of failing to show up for court and had a minimal criminal record.

 Judge Fredric D. Rutberg ordered Thigpen back to Southern District Court on Monday.
 A new lawyer will be assigned to the case at that time.